RISE Personal Loans: Comprehensive 2020 Review

 1. Loans from Family or Friends

-If you need a few hundred dollars, a friend, parent, or sibling might be able to help you out in a pinch.
 If you want to make it an official loan with interest and everything, consider using Lenmo which allows users to make peer-to-peer loans that actually report to credit bureaus.

 2. Get a Paycheck Advance

 Your HR department may cut a check for the hours you worked to help you out in a pinch, or they may offer an advance on your paycheck which is usually free or very low cost.
-If you work for a huge company like Home Depot or McDonald’s, using an app like Earnin (formerly Activehours) you may be able to cash out part of your earned paycheck.

 Earnin is technically free, but it is funded through a “pay-what-you-think-is-fair” scheme, so you may want to put in a buck or two to help them keep the lights on.
-Chime (a bank) also provides early access to direct deposit to its users (though this takes a few weeks to establish).

 3. Use a Credit Card

-If you have a credit card, even one with a very high-interest rate, use it instead of a payday loan.
+If you have a credit card, even one with a very high interest rate, use it instead of a payday loan.
 Even a cash advance from a credit card has a lower interest rate than the rate from a RISE Credit installment loan.

 4. Negotiate Your Own Payment Plan

 Whether you’re at risk of running late on your utilities, a medical bill, school tuition, or you need an emergency car repair, you can probably negotiate a payment plan with less than 100% interest.
-If you can prove a financial need (or just ask nicely), they’re typically willing to knock off up to 50% or more of the bill.

-Bottom LineRISE Personal Loans: Bottom Line
+Bottom Line

-Borrowers should first seek to eliminate all other lending options, including credit cards, credit lines, and conventional loans, because of the high-interest rates.
 This is especially true of those with an average or good credit.
 Many of these would likely come with lower rates, like credit cards, and will, therefore, be more competitive in the long run.

-If those options are out of reach, however, RISE can be a reliable solution providing easy access to cash.
-In fact, RISE consumers are largely pleased with their experience and tend to provide good customer service because the company maintains a strong ranking on most consumer review sites, including BBB (an “A” rating with a four-star customer review) and Trustpilot (a “Great” rating with an 8.4 out of 10 customer review).
+In fact, RISE consumers are largely pleased with their experience and tend to provide good customer service because the company maintains a high ranking on most consumer review sites, including BBB and Trustpilot.

 Similar Posts